North Sea Energy Islands: Impact on National Markets and Grids: Introduction

-To this end, this papers aims at providing the first large-scale impact analysis of North Sea Energy Islands on the European electricity market.
-The goal of the study is to point at the consequences of such projects, with focus on all the European countries.
-More in detail, the contributions of this paper are: \begin{itemize} \item First detailed market simulations studying the impact across all European countries, including the UK, of different combinations of wind and transmission capacity installed in the North Sea. \item Evidence and discussion of system needs and market challenges that might arise along with the development of offshore hybrid projects. \end{itemize}
+More specifically, the contributions of this paper are: \begin{itemize} \item First detailed market simulations studying the impact across all European countries, including the UK, of different combinations of wind and transmission capacity installed in the North Sea. \item Evidence and discussion of system needs and market challenges that might arise along with the development of offshore hybrid projects. \item The complete modelling framework, including code and datasets, as an open-access resource that can facilitate a wide range of additional studies by researchers and industry professionals on the impact of large-scale projects, including the North Sea Energy Hubs on the European system and electricity markets.
+The full data are publicly available at: \url{https://github.com/antosat/European-Transmission-and-Market-Models/} \citep{GITHUB}. \end{itemize}

 The studies are carried out using detailed market models of the European electricity market and 400 kV transmission grid in 2030.
-As part of the contributions, we present and release the model data for whole system studies as open-access and open-source, in a GitHub repository \cite{GITHUB}.
-The market simulations correspond to the clearing of the day-ahead energy market, formulated as an economic dispatch with grid constraints, where we assume perfect competition and elasticity in the demand.
+The market simulations consider the clearing of the day-ahead energy market, formulated as an economic dispatch with grid constraints, where we assume perfect competition and elasticity in the demand.
 Security constraints for secure system operation are embedded into transmission capacity constraints.
-The inclusion of energy islands is assessed through the realization of an offshore bidding zone, motivated by the studies in \cite{NSWPHmarket}.
+The inclusion of energy islands is assessed through the creation of an offshore bidding zone, motivated by the studies in \citet{NSWPHmarket}.

-The remainder of this paper is structured as follows. \mbox{Section \ref{sec:2}} discusses about market arrangements for hybrid projects. \mbox{Section \ref{sec:3}} presents the modelling assumptions and the market model used for the simulations.
+The remainder of this paper is structured as follows. \mbox{Section \ref{sec:2}} discusses market arrangements for hybrid projects. \mbox{Section \ref{sec:3}} presents the modelling assumptions and the market model used for the simulations.
 In \mbox{Section \ref{sec:4}}, the results of the different simulations are presented and discussed, with particular emphasis on the consequences for market participants. \mbox{Section \ref{sec:5}} gathers conclusions and the policy implications.